 The Board of Directors shall draw up the annual accounts, consisting of a balance sheet and a profit and loss account, as at 31 December of each year, the first such accounts to be drawn up as at 31 December 2018.
 The annual accounts of the Investment Company relating to the founders' share capital shall be drawn up in Swiss francs.
 The annual accounts of the Investment Company relating to the investors' unit capital shall be drawn up in the accounting currencies specified in Annex B, "Sub-fund summary".
 Consolidated annual accounts covering the entire capital of the Investment Company shall be drawn up in Swiss francs.
-The annual accounts for auditing and subsequently to the general meeting of shareholders for approval.
+The annual accounts shall be submitted to the Certified Auditors for auditing and subsequently to the general meeting of shareholders for approval.